- Avoid excess dairy - this can lead to increase in sebum production

 - Foods which are high in antioxidants as these are also anti-inflammatory

-- Increase consumption of fish and healthy oils which are high in omega-3 and omega-6 fatty acids (also known as γ-linoleic acid).
+- Increase consumption of fish and healthy oils which are high in omega-3 fatty acids.

 Where you are breaking out can also give an indication of what is going inside your body.
 Check out our acne mapping guide.